 “I’m currently in my third year of the four-year apprenticeship and every day is different.
 I have a great interest in aircraft so having a job maintaining them makes it much easier to get out of bed in the mornings.
 I’ve been lucky enough to build one of our new Boeing 737 MAX engines worth around £15,000,000, being trusted to work on aircraft and engines worth millions is just one of the perks of the job.

 If you’re thinking about applying, I’d say go for it.
-The Aircraft Engineering apprenticeship programme here at TUI is one of the best to get into engineering and a career in an industry such as aviation means that it’s constantly evolving so it’s always exciting.”
+The Aircraft Engineering apprenticeship programme here at TUI is one of the best to get into engineering and a career in an airline industry means that it’s constantly evolving so it’s always exciting.”

 Keon McGivney, Aircraft Maintenance Engineer Apprentice